dylantrann/cse15l-lab-reports/labreport3/report3.md

 ---

-As I mentioned before I used [this website](https://phoenixnap.com/kb/less-command-in-linux) to find all of the options but I tested them and found situations in which they'd be useful on my own.
+As I mentioned before, I used [this website](https://phoenixnap.com/kb/less-command-in-linux) to find all of the options but I tested them and found situations in which they'd be useful on my own.
 I hope my research was worth it's time and thanks for reading!